Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-You can provide your own page of RSS feeds on your site that allows your readers to subscribe to specific content …
+You can provide your own list of RSS feeds that allows readers to subscribe to content in specific categories, just like the larger online publishers do …

-All you need to do is link an image like the one shown below to the URL of your category feed and then create a table or a list of your category feeds on a separate page …
+Link an RSS button graphic to each feed and then create a table or a list of your individual feeds on a separate page …

-If you need help with creating tables in WordPress content, see this tutorial:
+If you need help with creating tables in WordPress content, go here:

-Feeds can be customized in various different ways, such as adding images and videos to feeds, ads, etc. Some of these customizations require editing code.
+You can customize your RSS in various different ways, such as adding images to feeds, ads, etc. Some of these feed customizations require editing code.

 Different Feed Formats You Can Create Using WordPress RSS